Florida softshell turtle: Behavior

-The Florida softshell turtle is almost entirely aquatic, only emerging from the water to bask or to lay eggs.
+The Florida softshell turtle is almost entirely aquatic, emerging from the water only to bask or to lay eggs.
 In the water, it prefers to bury itself in the sandy/muddy substrate.
 Like all softshells, it is very fast-moving in water and on land.
 While this species is omnivorous, its diet consists largely of meat, consuming mainly fish, insects, crustaceans, frogs and mollusks.
 It may also scavenge.

 Reproduction

 Males

 The reproductive cycle of male Florida softshell turtles follows a postnuptial pattern, with a cycle of spring mating followed by spermatogenesis in the fall.
 The male will produce sperm during the fall and store that sperm in the epididymides through the winter.
 This stored sperm can then be utilized for copulation during the following spring mating season.
 Evidence suggests that they undergo spermatogenesis every year.
 Males of this species reach sexual maturity at small sizes (below 0.7 kg), allowing them to begin reproducing quickly following birth.
 This implies that some males may be able to reproduce as young as two years of age.